<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2238724&amp;fmt=gif">

 2. Adding Your Profile and Cover Images

-Make sure you use images that align with your brand and are easily identifiable as your business.
-Using your logo as the profile picture is a safe way to go, just remember that your profile picture is cropped to a circle so make sure you don’t put anything in the corners of the image.
+Ensure that the images you use reflect your brand identity and are readily recognisable as representing your business.
+Opting for your logo as the profile picture is a reliable choice; however, keep in mind that profile pictures are often cropped into a circular shape.
+Therefore, avoid placing important elements in the corners of the image to ensure they remain visible and intact.
 The cover photo should be viewed as a billboard for your business so make sure you use a high-quality image that conveys the essence of your brand.
 The cover photo displays as 820 x 312 pixels on desktop and 640 x 360 pixels on mobile.
+Top tip: Don’t forget to check the cover photo display on your mobile to ensure you aren’t cutting off the image or any key information.

 3. Fill out your profile

 Once your page is live, it’s time to add information about your business.
-Under the About tab you can add a short description, additional contact details like the link to your website and email address and other relevant information.
-It’s important that you add your username in this step as it’s how you tell people where to find you on Facebook.
+Navigate to the About tab, where you can add a short description, additional contact details like the link to your website, Instagram handle and email address and other relevant information.
+Next step is to add a username, you can do this by clicking on Settings and General Page Settings.
+It’s important that you add your username in this step as it’s how people can find you on Facebook.
 Try to use your business name or some obvious variation of it to make it easy for people to remember.
 You should also add your opening hours and check that the business location is correct.
 Ensure that you have up-to-date information, without skipping any sections.

 4. Set a call to action